deepakcdo/JetFuelExecute/README.md

 JetFuelExecute takes care of all message and type conversions.
 JetFuelExecute uses AMPS as the message bus so you can easily look at the fields of the original request and its response.
 This simplifies the life of developers and support staff who constantly have to debug production issues.

+JetFuelExecute now suppports Subscriptions requests.
+This allows you to create a function which can stream you continuous updates till you unsubscribe.
+Very useful if you want to get a stream of custom price calculations.

 # Why use JetFuelExecute?
 In addition to JetFuelExecute having the awesome flexibility of just publishing and calling remote function with full audit it also has these extra features :-
 * Simple and easy to use API, with clear Error reasons for any failure.